udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Android-Developer-Nanodegree/README.md

 The Android Developer Nanodegree also gives substantial experience in Java development, and, as such, can also prepair students for Java development roles.

 There is also a focus on design in the Android Development Nanodegree, and the Nanodegree could help prepare students for design heavy roles.

-###What programming skills and languages would a typical Android engineer have that aren't covered in the Nanodegree